halbs13/Dynamics-NAV-Payroll/au-payroll-setup-work-cover.md

 1. Complete the [Work Cover Rates.](#work-cover-rates)

-2. Flag Pay Transactions Types applicable to Work Cover on the Parameters tab
+2. Flag [Pay Transactions Types](au-payroll-setup-pay-transaction-types.md) applicable to Work Cover on the Parameters tab

-3. Assign Employees to Work Cover Rates in the Payroll Employee card
+3. Assign Employees to Work Cover Rates in the [Payroll Employee card](au-payroll-create-payroll-employee.md)

-4. Optionally enter locations for reporting and Assign to Employees in the Payroll Employee card.
+4. Optionally enter [Work Cover Locations](#work-cover-locations) for reporting and Assign to Employees in the Payroll Employee card.

 ## Work Cover Rates